element0/hiena/src/dcel.md

 when a map scanner generates a dcel within a map, it must create a production instruction.

+ie:
-ie, the original dcel will be generated with a "source" production.
+the root dcel will be generated with a "source" production.

-the mapper may identify a subcel, and will generate a "select" production:
+the mapper identifies a subcel, and generates a "select" production:

-  select $src_dcel $scanner $ruleid
+  select $src_dcel $scanner $ruleid $start_off $end_off

-if the src_dcel is altered, the select production can be verified against a new map of the src.  if nothing changes within the map dcel, the dcel remains valid.
+if the src_dcel is altered, the select production can be verified against a new map of the src_dcel.  if nothing changes within the map dcel, the dcel remains valid.

 dcel validity: map and frag